turingschool/career-development-curriculum/module_one/intro_strengthsfinder_session.md

     * What one action step do I want to commit to in order to help me with my goals?
     * How can I maximize my time to ensure that I complete this action step?
     * How will I know that I’ve successfully completed this action step?

+ Example from Allison:
+ * What are some synonyms for each of these themes?
+      * Strategic = detail-oriented
+      * Empathy = observant
+      * Intellection = introspective
+      * Developer = coach
+      * Input = curious
+  * How do I see myself using these strengths?
+      * Strategic = create thorough plans
+      * Empathy = give support
+      * Intellection = consider multiple perspectives
+      * Developer = provide motivation and resources
+      * Input = base decisions in facts
+  * When would I want to tone down my strengths?
+  * How could I grow in my strengths?

 ## Getting to Know Each Other Through Strengths
 1. Using just the Signature Themes Report (the report with the 5 definitions on it), familiarize yourself with how StrengthsFinder defines your top 5 themes and then answer these questions from the [template](https://github.com/turingschool/career-development-curriculum/edit/master/module_one/strengths_reflection_guidelines.md) in your own copy that you'll put in a gist: